I’ve started thinking about bedrooms again.

-Our guest room has a platform bed left over from our daughter’s bachelor apartment but it really needs a proper headboard and frame.
-One of my favorite styles is the iron canopy bed that comes in many variations and also looks great with fabric panels.
+Our guest room has a platform bed left over from our daughter’s bachelor apartment but it really needs an iron frame canopy bed to look great.
+Canopy beds are one of my favorite styles and they come in many materials and shapes.
+The thing about these beds is that they look great with or without fabric panels.
 Designer Vicente Wolf also cleverly added an upholstered headboard to this white beauty in addition to a bed skirt draped over the mattress support so the frame color acts like a top border of the fabric.

 Beds of this type are fairly typical in Tuscany, where I first encountered one in the master bedroom of the house we rented in San Casciano dei Bagni for a month.
 Similar locally made beds were used by my friend Daniela Boni throughout her Sette Querce hotel [above] in San Casciano, which was designed by Trisha Guild.
 This one has simple white canvas panels tied on, and tied back, all around.